The Age of the Customer is here

 NPS makes for an excellent business KPI to track because of its connection to growth and brand health.
 Maintain your NPS and you’re likely to see positive results across the board.

+Better yet, NPS is a KPI that is relevant to all employees because their everyday actions can measurably affect it.
 Imagine if Amy from accounts discovered that one of her favourite contacts left her a glowing review through a recent survey, scoring her a full 10/10 and boosting her personal NPS as well as her department’s.

 You use NPS to set KPIs for your frontline staff, as well as your business as a whole.
 You can analyse your survey results for any themes or patterns that can help individuals to drive performance and improve customer experience.